 Burnout can affect many areas of your life, from work to home, and prevent you from engaging with your daily activities.
-As burnout progresses, your productivity and energy levels will decrease and often it will leave you feeling resentful and as if you nothing more to give.
-Your emotions may feel deflated.
+As burnout progresses, your productivity and energy levels will decrease and often it will leave you feeling resentful and as if you nothing more to give and your emotions may feel deflated.

 - Feeling over worked and undervalued while trying to manage many responsibilities

-- Personality traits such as being a perfectionist or a high achiever may also contribute
+- Personality traits such as being a perfectionist or high achiever may contribute

 Building resilience can help you to cope better with certain demands you face, and assist you in being able to function at your best.